 - Analog clock, stitched dashboard seams and machined instrument dials are among the upscale touches

 Under the Hood

-Formerly 4.3 liters, the V-8 engine has been bumped up to 4.7 liters for 2009, generating 420 hp.
+The 4.7-liter V-8 generates 420 hp.
 Its aluminum construction uses a dry-sump lubrication system that eliminates the oil pan and allows the engine to sit lower to the ground, thereby lowering the vehicle's center of gravity.

 - Standard rear-mounted six-speed manual transmission or available six-speed automated manual with paddle shifters